LearnFractal/FractalPlatform.RealWorld/README.md

 And we have some disadvantages:
-- We don't use REST or web page routing to provide communication between Frontent and Backend parts of our Fullstack web application, because by our opinion it has no significant impact on user experience.
+- We don't use REST or web page routing to provide communication between Frontent and Backend parts of our Fullstack web application, because it has no significant impact on user experience by our opinion.

 # Getting started